An Adapter Based Pre-Training for Efficient and Scalable Self-Supervised Speech Representation Learning: Continual-wav2vec 2.0

-\textbf{Finetuning.} We finetune on 10 hours of data.
-We follow the procedure in \cite{baevski2020wav2vec} by freezing the feature extractor and appending a linear classification layer to the output of the wav2vec2.0 architecture.
-However we additionally freeze the MHSA encoder layers and append a new task specific LA on top of the pretrained LA.
-This is partially inspired by \cite{pfeiffer2020mad} which uses both language and task based adapters for adaptation of NLP models.
-We only optimise the task specific LA and the layer norms in the MHSA encoder, see Section~\ref{sec:cwav2vec2_implementation_details} for details. \looseness=-1
+\textbf{Fine-tuning.} We follow the procedure in \cite{baevski2020wav2vec} by freezing the feature extractor and appending a linear classification layer to the output of the wav2vec 2.0 architecture.
+However we additionally freeze the MHSA encoder layers and append a new task specific LA on top of the pre-trained LA.
+This is partially inspired by \cite{pfeiffer2020mad} which uses both language and task based adapters for NLP.
+We only optimize the task specific LA and the layer norms in the MHSA encoder using a standard CTC loss.

+This approach of adapter fine-tuning significantly reduces the number of trainable parameters per downstream task.
+This enables us to efficiently test ASR performance on multiple languages.